laminlabs/lamin-blog/docs/nbproject.md

 ### Metadata tracking

-There are two existing open-source projects concerned with general metadata management for notebooks: nbmetalog {cp}`Moreno21` and [nbmeta](https://nbmeta.readthedocs.io/en/latest/).
+There are two existing open-source projects concerned with general metadata management for notebooks: nbmetalog[^moreno21] and [nbmeta](https://nbmeta.readthedocs.io/en/latest/).
 While the latter seems no longer maintained, the former provides a convenient way to access session & execution metadata about the notebook.

 There were suggestions for assigning IDs to notebooks in Project Jupyter itself (see [here](https://github.com/jupyter/nbformat/issues/148)).
 IDs for notebook cells are meanwhile a [standard](https://nbformat.readthedocs.io/en/latest/format_description.html#cell-ids).